 Young women also need to get plenty of calcium to enjoy strong bones later in life.

-Taking care of your teeth — flossing daily, brushing after meals, avoiding sugary and starchy snacks and visiting your dentist regularly — correlates with heart health, mounting evidence states.
+Taking care of your teeth — flossing daily, brushing after meals, avoiding sugary and starchy snacks and visiting a dental office regularly — correlates with heart health, mounting evidence states.
 Take care of any dental issues promptly.

 Prepare for pregnancy.
 Discuss your health with your provider before you conceive and contraception if you want to space your children or once your family is complete.

 Breastfeed your babies.
+Contact your health insurance provider to ask if they can provide you with a free breast pump.
 “The fewer ovulations a woman has in her lifetime, the lower her risk of ovarian and breast cancer,” said Allison Spath, international board-certified lactation consultant with Beautiful Birth Choices in Rochester.

 Along with babies come sleepless nights, so moms should accept help and prioritize rest.

 “ You don’t have to do it all yourself; it won’t end well,” said Adriana Lozada, owner and post-partum educator and owners of Birthful in Rochester.